Frank Butcher: Backstory

 Frank started out as a used-car salesman.
 He met Pat Harris (Pam St Clement) at Butlins in Clacton in 1958 and, despite being on holiday with his girlfriend June Simmonds, he was attracted to Pat.
 They had a passionate affair but June became pregnant, so he married her and broke Pat's heart.
-Frank and Pat met up from time to time and on each occasion the affair was rekindled, but Frank wouldn't leave June, and Pat eventually married and had two children of her own.
+Frank and Pat met up from time to time and on each occasion the affair was rekindled, but Frank would not leave June; Pat eventually married and had two children of her own.
 Frank and June had four children: Clare (Lucy Foxell/Caroline O'Neill) in 1959, Ricky (Sid Owen) in 1973, Diane (Sophie Lawrence) in 1974, and Janine (Rebecca Michael, Alexia Demetriou, Charlie Brooks) in 1983.
 June died of cancer in 1987 (although upon Frank's introduction, he says she died of a heart attack), leaving Frank widowed and their children motherless.